 Zoysia matrella, japonica, macrantha, tenuifolia and hybrids

 Zoysia grass is a slow growing, dense, stiff turf.
 It is less drought tolerant but more shade tolerant than green or blue couch.
-Zoysia forms a medium to coarse textured turf and is notable for its extremely high wear resistance, though very slow to recover if damaged.
-Like green couch, it produces underground rhizomes that will invade adjacent garden beds if not controlled.
+Zoysia forms a medium to coarse-textured turf and is notable for its extremely high wear resistance, though very slow to recover if damaged.
+Different Zoysia species produces different seed head and inflorescence as seen within the images provided.
+Seed head are normal and can be removed by mowing.
+Like green couch, it produces underground rhizomes that can invade adjacent garden beds if not controlled.
 Vegetatively propagated cultivars maintain good colour during winter, unlike the seeded types which are highly winter dormant and turn brown even where there is no frost.

 A fine-textured turfgrass that produces a dense sward under management.
 Brown-top has a creeping habit and can spread by underground rhizomes.
 Brown-top is usually mid- to grey-green in colour and is suited for golf courses and residential areas.
 The species has a high water and fertilizer requirement.